What is a Ground Cover?

 When most people ask about ground covers, they are looking for a low growing plant that covers a large area quickly.
 Also, we are looking for a plant that is relatively inexpensive because you usually need to buy a lot of them to fill the purpose.

-Successful Ground Covers
+Successful Ground Cover Plants

 When choosing your ground cover, be mindful of the conditions of the area to be covered.
 Here are some things to keep in mind: